osvasali/my-coe332-hws/homework04/README.md

 ### Testing the Python Script for Efficacy

 `test_ml_data_analysis.py` contains a series of unit tests that take account of possible issues that may arise when running the python script `ml_data_analysis.py`.
 Each function in the python script has at least five tests in `test_ml_data_analysis.py`.
-The tests account for incompatibilities between the `.json` file and the python script like inconsistent naming convetions or unnexpected values.
+The tests account for incompatibilities between the JSON file and the python script like inconsistent naming convetions or unnexpected values.

 ## Pull and use Existing Image from Dockerhub